 - Gathering all the required documents mentioned below:

 - A copy of your passport

 - Proof of employment/business ownership

 a.
 Proof of your employment contract and official tax documentation that confirms your relationship with your employer and verifies that you can perform your official duty remotely.

 b.
-In case you are an entrepreneur, you need to have a certificate of incorporation, memorandum, articles of association, share register, etc.
+In case you are an entrepreneur, you need to show self-employment documentary evidence, including a certificate of incorporation, memorandum, articles of association, share register, etc.

 Health insurance policy and a health declaration stating that you will be responsible to cover any medical cost in Malta that will not be covered by the insurance company.

 Proof of your property lease or purchase agreement in Malta.
 You can choose from a host of accommodation options available in Malta – hotels, hostels, vacation houses, resorts, and more.

 The waiting time for your application to get approved is generally around 30 days.
 Note that as part of the Nomad Residence Permit requirements, you will go through a background verification check by the Residency Malta Agency after you have submitted all the necessary documents.

 Application Fee for the Malta Nomad Residence Permit